Make An Appointment

 The most common treatment is a dental implant.
 Implants consist of a titanium post covered by a crown or denture.

-The process at Ekdantam Dental clinic Best Dentist Jaipur typically takes about three months from start to finish.
+The process at Ekdantam Dental clinic in Jaipur typically takes about three months from start to finish.

 which includes plenty of time for your mouth to adjust to the implant and heal before the crown or denture is applied.